-Hailed for their “imagination, infallible musicality, and huge vitality” (Fanfare Magazine), Akropolis was founded in 2009 at the University of Michigan and has won seven national chamber music prizes since 2011, including the 2014 Fischoff Gold Medal and the 2015 Fischoff Educator Award.
-Akropolis is an alumnus of APAP’s prestigious Young Performer’s Career Advancement Program and has received grants from the National Endowment for the Arts, Michigan Council for Arts and Cultural Affairs, CultureSource, Paul M. Angell Family Foundation, Aaron Copland Fund for Music, Chamber Music America, Alice M. Ditson Fund, Amphion Foundation, High Wire Lab, and Quicken Loans.
+Hailed by Fanfare Magazine for their “imagination, infallible musicality, and huge vitality,” the Akropolis Reed Quintet was founded in 2009 at the University of Michigan and has won seven national chamber music prizes since 2011, including the Fischoff Gold Medal, Fischoff Educator Award, Plowman Grand Prize, and MTNA Grand Prize.
+Akropolis has received grants from the National Endowment for the Arts, New Music USA, Chamber Music America, Michigan Council for Arts and Cultural Affairs, CultureSource, Paul M. Angell Family Foundation, Aaron Copland Fund for Music, Alice M. Ditson Fund, Amphion Foundation, High Wire Lab, and more.

-Akropolis is a 501(c)(3) nonprofit corporation and its 17/18 season was generously underwritten by Janet Krause and Ralph Crispino, Jr. All Akropolis events include informative musical introductions and a chance to greet the artists.
-Originating at the University of Michigan in Ann Arbor, Akropolis remains its founding members: Tim Gocklin (oboe), Kari Landry (clarinet), Matt Landry (saxophone), Andrew Koeppe (bass clarinet), and Ryan Reynolds (bassoon).
+Akropolis is a 501(c)(3) nonprofit organization generously supported by individuals nationwide.
+Akropolis remains its founding members: Tim Gocklin (oboe), Kari Landry (clarinet), Matt Landry (saxophone), Andrew Koeppe (bass clarinet), and Ryan Reynolds (bassoon).

 “Splinter” by Marc Mellits

 The 11th edition of our Web Premiere series, Splinter was composed in 2014 and is one of the more versatile works in our repertoire, combining high-powered rhythmic drive with moments of stillness and beauty.

 “Rites for the Afterlife” (2018) by Stacy Garrop